salvaleonrp/di-ept-json-lidar/README.md

 ## Instructions

+Disclaimer: This sample workspace is a functional workspace that require minimum configuration.
 1. Download the workspace or fork this repo.<br/>
 2. Open the Workspace using Data Interoperability or FME Desktop.<br/>
 3. Configure your parameters and map your writer feature type to your destination file geodatabase<br/>